Monique Pongracic-Speier, KC

 Monique’s work for Indigenous clients includes acting for First Nations in treaty rights and Aboriginal rights and title litigation.
 She also advises and represents Indigenous clients in cases involving historic wrongs and environmental damage to First Nations’ land.

-A believer in the statement that “Justice is the aspirational application of law to life”, Monique is actively involved in the legal community as a volunteer.
-Monique is an Adjudicator with the LSBC Tribunal.
-For more than a decade, she has also contributed to professional development sessions on international, constitutional, administrative and workers’ compensation law.
-Between 2014 and 2018, Monique authored the international law chapter of the British Columbia Continuing Legal Education Society’s Annual Review of Law & Practice.
+A believer in the statement that “Justice is the aspirational application of law to life”, Monique is actively involved in the legal community as a volunteer, and is the recipient of Canadian Bar Association, BC Branch’s 2024 Harry Rankin, QC Pro Bono Award.
+For more than a decade, she has also contributed to professional development sessions and written materials on topics in international, constitutional, administrative and workers’ compensation law.

 Monique is a member of the Canadian Bar Association and The Advocates’ Society.